-As a living memorial for two people who loved New York State and the outdoors, this fund assists students training in the field of wild life management.
-Paul and Janice were avid sports persons who wrote and lectured about the outdoors and founded and published the nationally recognized and respected New York Sportsman Magazine.
+This scholarship was established as a living memorial for two people who loved New York State and the outdoors.
+Janice and Paul were avid sports persons who wrote and lectured about the outdoors and founded and published the nationally recognized and respected New York Sportsman Magazine.
 A great loss to all those who appreciate the wonder of nature, Janice passed away suddenly in 1988 and Paul in 2005 after a protracted battle with cancer.
 They are greatly missed.

 To date, the fund has had the honor of distributing more than $30,500 in grants to deserving Wildlife Management students.